apache/metron/metron-deployment/amazon-ec2/README.md

 ### Prerequisites

-The computer used to deploy Apache Metron will need to have [Ansible](https://github.com/ansible/ansible), Python, Maven, SSH, and Git installed.
+The host used to deploy Apache Metron will need the following software tools installed.
+The following versions are known to work as of the time of this writing, but by no means are these the only working versions.

+  - Ansible 2.0.0.2
+  - Python 2.7.11
+  - Maven 3.3.9

 Any platform that supports these tools is suitable, but the following instructions cover only Mac OS X.  The easiest means of installing these tools on a Mac is to use the excellent [Homebrew](http://brew.sh/) project.

 1. Install Homebrew by running the following command in a terminal.
 Refer to the  [Homebrew](http://brew.sh/) home page for the latest installation instructions.